 Instructions

-- Add the everything except the oil to a small saucepan and place it over low heat.
-Stirring a bit, cook just to dissolve the sugar and warm the mixture, about 3 minutes.
+- Add everything except the oil to a small saucepan and place it over low heat.
+Stirring it a bit, cook just to dissolve the sugar, salt and mustard.
+This should only take about 3 minutes, and it should be slightly warm.

-- Remove the pan from the heat and use the back of a fork to macerate the blackberries.
-(I like keeping them partially intact.)
+- Remove the pan from the heat and use the back of a dinner or salad fork to macerate the blackberries.
+I like keeping them partially intact so there will be small pieces of berries in my salads.

 NUTRITION